- Last Updated

 In 2001 The British Psychological Society commissioned a working group to write a formal report on hypnosis.

 The remit given to the working group was:

 “to provide a considered statement about hypnosis and important issues concerning its application and practice in a range of contexts, notably for clinical purposes, forensic investigation, academic research, entertainment and training.”

-[As the BPS website link is not currently working you can download the report from our website here: The Nature of Hypnosis (2001)]
+You can download the report here: The Nature of Hypnosis (2001)

 The working group consisted of leading expert psychologists who specialise in research into hypnosis:

 Dr Michael Heap, Clinical Psychologist,Wathwood Hospital, Rotherham (Convenor);

 Mrs Phyllis Alden, Clinical Psychologist, Derbyshire Royal Infirmary, Derby;

 Dr Richard J. Brown, Research Psychologist, Institute of Neurology, London;

 Dr Peter Naish, Lecturer in Cognitive Psychology, The Open University;